stemmler/numbers/README.md

 ### What did you not include in your solution that you want us to know about?
 If I had more time, I would have also liked to include features such as the following:
-- Deleting an existing user
+- Deleting an existing user.
 - Ability to ban/deactivate a user.
 - Adding multiple users to an account (1:many relationship), so that developers on the same team can query the service and continue to coordinate on the ID incrementing.
-I would also add different scopes on each user (e.g., read/write permissions)
+I would also add different scopes on each user (e.g., read/write permissions).
-- Reset a password for an existing user.
+- Ability to reset a password for an existing user.
 - Ability to logout.
 - Ability to re-set an API token, and add an expiration (TTL) to tokens, so that they do not live forever.
 Instead, they would need to be rotated every N units of time.
 - Add logging (especially for the failure cases that would require debugging).
-- Add metrics to track the counts of each request coming in, the failures, etc.
+- Add metrics to track the counts of each request coming in, the failures, etc., add dashboards, alerts, the works!
-- Keep a record of every value a user has set, so that there is an audit trail of which numbers were used, incremented, reset, etc.
+- Keep a record of every value a user has set its integer to, so that there is an audit trail of which numbers were used, incremented, reset, etc.

 ### Other information about your submission that you feel it's important that we know if applicable.